FREQUENTLY ASKED QUESTIONS

 What’s included in the price of the trip?

-Daily route reviews, detailed maps/cue sheets, GPS files and van support
+- Daily route review, detailed maps & cue sheets, GPS files and van support

 What’s not included?

-Airfare and transportation to and from the tour
+- Airfare and ground transportation to and from the tour

 Will there be entertainment?

-Yes, we have fun events planned for the evenings.
+Yes, we have several events planned throughout the week.

 Will there be jerseys available for purchase?

 Yes, there will be an option to purchase additional jerseys based on availability.
-All riders are provided with a jersey at registration.
+All riders are provided with a Dream Ride jersey on the day of rider check-in.

 Are we responsible to transport our own luggage?